jasonhtpham/micro-certificate-backend/README.md

 ```

 The current version of your application would be running on **http://localhost:8000** or **http://IP_OF_SERVER:8000** (in case you are running on the server)

+## Disable authentication

+1. Get rid of the security option on Hapi in Controller

+2. Remove the `Auth` property in request options

+3. Remove the first call back in the relevant controller (that first callback's function is to check authentication)